 - Following the Summit, all abstracts will be published in a St. Louis River Summit Proceedings and will be made available at this link with a DOI for citation: St. Louis River Summit Proceedings.

-Drop off and set up: Posters & Art will be on display on the first floor atrium of the Yellowjacket Union.
+Drop off and set up: Posters will be on display on the first floor atrium of the Yellowjacket Union.
 This space is located downstairs from the oral presentations happening throughout the day in the Great Room on the second floor.

 The dimensions of the magnetic poster display boards are 4’ wide x 2.5’ tall.
 Note: this is not a standard poster size.
 Ideally posters should not exceed the dimensions of the board, but posters that are taller than the height of the board are likely to be fine.